Noa-DiscordBot/noa-cogs/README.md

 # Noa Cogs <br>
 Hi!
-Welcome to my humble repository.
-This repository is my collection of cogs, for [Red-DiscordBot](https://github.com/Cog-Creators/Red-DiscordBot). <br><br>
+Welcome to Noa's cog repository.
+This repository is Noa's collection of cogs, for [Red-DiscordBot](https://github.com/Cog-Creators/Red-DiscordBot).
+This repo is maintained by JeffJrShim#2396 and Guacaplushy#0577. <br><br>
-**Note that this repository is not approved by the Cog-Creators.
+**Note that this repository is not approved by the Cog-Creators (yet).
 Anything that goes wrong with your bot after using this, is not my responsibility.** <br><br>
-If you do need anything, do not hesitate to head to my server [here](https://discord.gg/RSAetqdhRU)!
+If you do need anything, do not hesitate to head to the server [here](https://discord.gg/RSAetqdhRU)!
 See you then!

 # Installation <br>
-To add my repository to your Red instance, run: <br>
+To add the repository to your Red instance, run: <br>
 `[p]repo add noa-cogs https://github.com/Noa-Discord-Bot/noa-cogs/`<br>
 and, to install cogs from this repository: <br>
 `[p]cog install noa-cogs <whatevercogyouwant>`<br>